Four-dimensional pseudo-Riemannian homogeneous Ricci solitons: Classification of four-dimensional homogeneous Ricci solitons

-It is easy to check that vector fields $X$ of any causal character occur in the list of vector fields determining homogeneous Ricci solitons in Theorem~\ref{4dinvsol}.
+It is easy to check that vector fields $X$ of any causal character occur in the list of vector fields determining homogeneous Ricci solitons {in the proof of} Theorem~\ref{4dinvsol}.
 In particular, several examples occur where $X$ is a light-like vector field.